Hello! I’m Riana, a freelance writer who travels wherever I can, whenever I can.

 Why did I start Teaspoon of Adventure?

 I started Teaspoon of Adventure in February 2012 from my dorm room at the University of British Columbia.
 I was in my second year and feeling totally lost and stuck.
 I had no motivation to get my school work done.
-I would leave assignments until the last minute, not study for tests but still stay up all night long.
+I would leave assignments until the last minute, not study for tests, but still stay up all night long.
 I was searching for something – some kind of inspiration.
 At that point, I had only had a small taste of travel.
 I knew I wanted more.
-So I started my blog as a way to vent and get out my feelings and to map out my next adventures.
+So I started my blog as a way to vent, to get out my feelings and to map out my next adventures.
 I couldn’t leave my dorm room but through my blog, I could go anywhere.
 I spent nights searching for flight deals, looking at exchange programs in Italy and researching volunteer abroad opportunities.

 And then, in the summer of 2012, I came across an insane flight deal to Europe and took off on my first solo trip and first time to Europe.
 That’s when everything really changed.
 Travel became a reality and my eyes were suddenly opened to what my world could be.